ariapoy/html.2023.bonusfinal-public/README.md

 Please see *qa/README.md*.

+If you encounter any issues, please contact the TA team with the title \[HTML final bonus track\].

 ## Acknowledgement

 Our teaching team thanks Prof. Edward Y. Chang for proposing the initial idea of leveraging SocraSynth as a final project direction and for his continuous inspiration and support.
 We also thank several NTU CLLab members, including but not limited to Hsiu-Hsuan Wang, Si-An Chen, and Cheng-Yin Chang, for their help on running this bonus track.